King’s Improvement Science

 Project aim

-The aim of the study is to develop a Theory of Change outlining the resources and training activities needed, and how the QI training programme will be embedded across the organisation to build QI capacity and achieve improvement goals at King's College Hospital (KCH).
+The aim of the study was to develop a Theory of Change outlining the resources and training activities needed, and how the QI training programme will be embedded across the organisation to build QI capacity and achieve improvement goals at King's College Hospital (KCH).

-How the study is being conducted
+How the study was conducted

 Meet the project team